Illustration of a hillside with people walking and cycling beside a pond

 Repair

 You can extend the life of a lot of the big-ticket items in your home by getting them repaired.
 Look for local repair cafes or take a course in sewing, electricals or woodwork.
 There are lots of free or low-cost courses on offer from libraries, colleges and other local organisations.
-Have a look on our events page for some ideas.
+Have a look in our news and events page for some ideas.

 Compost